jreisinger/docs/notes/Φιλοσοφία/buber.md

-Jewish story told by Martin Buber (taken from Ratzinger's Introduction to Christianity):

 An adherent of the Enlightenment, a very learned man, who had heard of the Rabbi of Berditchev, paid a visit to him in order to argue, as was his custom, with him, too, and to shatter his old-fashioned proofs of the truth of his